-Here you'll find our top picks for resources on Youth Culture.
+Here are our top picks for resources on Youth Culture:

 Another global craze unpacked.
-This could potentially be a pretty heavy read, but good stuff.
-Rice looks at the whole facebook-social networking deal without slamming it, looking at how people search for community and what it shows us about God and ourselves.
+This could be a pretty heavy read, but it's good stuff.
+Rice looks at the whole Facebook and social networking deal without slamming it, looking at how people search for community and what it shows us about God and ourselves.

 This series is designed to give specific critical information on the issue and to "coach" the worker through his/her role as a youth worker not a mental health professional.

-You know, that parable of the Prodigal Son you’ve probably heard about a million sermons about?
-Well, this is it through a completely different take.
-This is a short read, but it’s really powerful, and it’s suitable for anyone, those new to their faith or a few years down the track.
+You know that parable of the Prodigal Son you’ve probably heard about a million sermons about?
+Well, this is a completely different take.
+The Prodigal God is a short read, but it’s really powerful, and it’s suitable for anyone—those new to their faith or a few years down the track.

 Finally, a book that’s not afraid to tackle the beef some people have with organised religion.
-It takes a look at why some of our generation struggle with ‘church’, but are still interested in Jesus Christ.
-It runs through the chapters with discussion questions, examples and suggestions, so could easily be used for a group resource.
+It takes a look at why some of the younger generations struggle with ‘church’ but are still interested in Jesus Christ.
+It runs through the chapters with discussion questions, examples and suggestions, so could easily be used as a group resource.

-When crises happen—and they will, ready or not - there are practical steps you can take.
+When crises happen—and they will—there are practical steps you can take.
 Van Pelt and Hancock provide field-tested counsel and specific, biblical advice for each stage of crisis

 At a time when scientists and critics such as Richard Dawkins and Christopher Hitchens are questioning the validity of religion, this book uses literature, philosophy and reason to explain how faith in a Christian God is a soundly rational belief.